LukeGrahamLandry/lukegrahamlandry.github.io/forge-1.16-tutorial-src/java-basics.md

 Primitive data types are the simple building blocks of information your programs can store.
 Such as,

-`byte`, can store values of `-128` to `127`  (1 byte)
+- `byte`, can store values of `-128` to `127`
-`short`, can store value of `-32768` to `32767` (2 bytes)
+- `short`, can store value of `-32768` to `32767`
-`int`, can store value of `-2147483648` to `2147483647` (4 bytes)
+- `int`, can store value of `-2147483648` to `2147483647`
-`long`, can store value of `-9223372036854775808` to `9223372036854775807` (8 bytes)
+- `long`, can store value of `-9223372036854775808` to `9223372036854775807`
-`char`, can store characters (2 bytes)
+- `char`, can store characters
-`double`, can store decimal numbers (8 bytes)
+- `double`, can store decimal numbers
-`float`, can store decimal numbers (4 bytes)
+- `float`, can store decimal numbers
-`boolean`, can either store `true` or `false` (1 bit)
+- `boolean`, can either store `true` or `false`

 Using smaller data types such as `byte` instead of a more versatile `long` is preferred when you can predict the range of your data because is saves memory.
 When variable whose value you know will never go over 127, there's no reason to use 4 times the memory for an `int`.
 In practice, modern computers are powerful enough that it doesn't matter.

 Reference data types are objects of a class or an interface.
-They can have much more complex behaviours (through methods) and store multiple pieces of data (both primitive and reference).
+They can have complex behaviors (by having methods) and store multiple pieces of data (both primitive and reference types).
 Later we will go over some examples that the standard library includes but you can also define your own class types.

-> Reference data types are objects, while primitive data types are not.
+Reference data types are considered objects, while primitive data types are not.
 Primitive data types can not point to `null` reference while reference data types can.
 The value of reference data types defaults to `null`, however.
 In the case of primitives, their default value is assigned as the minimum value.

+All primitive types have a wrapper object that you may use if you need to permit a null value.
+For example, the `Integer` class holds and `int`.
+It's fine if this doesn't make sense yet and you will almost never need to use it anyway.

 ## Variables